apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

 - Pure JAVA development, JDK recommended 1.8 or above.
 - CDC Server requires SharingSphere-Proxy to use cluster mode, currently supports ZooKeeper as the registry center.
 - CDC only synchronizes data, does not synchronize table structure, and currently does not support DDL statement synchronization.
-- CDC incremental task will not split transaction data of the physical database.
+- CDC incremental task will not split transaction data of the database shards.
 If you want to enable XA transaction compatibility, both openGauss and ShardingSphere-Proxy need the GLT module.

 ## CDC Server Deployment Steps